Get all the latest data for Medan

 What are the total closing costs as a percent in Medan in 2026?

-The specific fee categories that make up closing costs in Medan include BPHTB (the acquisition duty), notary and PPAT fees, land office registration fees, document translation and legalization costs, and potentially VAT if buying a new unit from a developer.
+The specific fee categories that make up Medan buyer closing costs are the BPHTB (local property acquisition duty), notary and PPAT fees, land office registration fees, and any administrative translation or certification costs for foreign-buyer documentation.

-The single biggest contributor to closing costs is BPHTB, which is typically around 5% of the taxable value after subtracting the local non-taxable threshold, making it by far the largest line item for buyers.
+The single biggest cost component in Medan closing costs is the BPHTB (Bea Perolehan Hak atas Tanah dan Bangunan), which is generally calculated at around 5% of the taxable acquisition value after the local non-taxable threshold is applied, making it by far the largest single line item for buyers.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Medan.